-Except as set forth below, there are presently no pending legal proceedings that we believe could have a material adverse effect on our financial position or results of operations and to which we or any of our subsidiaries is a party or as to which any of our property is subject, and no such proceedings are known to us to be threatened or contemplated against us.
+We are currently not involved in any litigation or any pending legal proceedings that we believe could have a material adverse effect on our financial position or results of operations.
+Except as set forth below, there are presently no pending legal proceedings that we believe could have a material adverse effect on our financial position or results of operations and to which any of our subsidiaries, any executive officer, any owner of record or beneficially of more than five percent of any class of voting securities is a party or as to which any of our property is subject, and no such proceedings are known to us to be threatened or contemplated against us.